- The FDA announced last year that pills used for abortions can be offered at retail pharmacies.

 “We do not foresee an increase in maternal morbidities by improving access to abortion,” Miller said.

 Still, many states will continue to prohibit telehealth services that provide medication abortion, and some will uphold regulations that require patients to get an ultrasound, undergo counseling before getting an abortion, or go to at least one in-person medical appointment.

 Patients living in states restricting abortion will still need to travel to get the pills, Basu Serna said.

 The Mifepristone REMS Program is a step in the right direction, say experts.

 “This is a huge win for improving abortion access and health equity, especially for people of color and people with low income who already face systemic barriers to care,” Basu Serna said.

-Retail pharmacies will now be able to dispense abortion pills to people with a prescription, the Food and Drug Administration (FDA) revealed on Tuesday.
 By eliminating the need to be seen in-person at a clinic, the FDA’s Mifepristone REMS Program will make it easier for many patients to access the medications in a safe, timely manner.